 Alright, there’s no denying that these things have a lot in common.
 So how can you possibly tell which one you’re actually dealing with?
 Read on to learn the telltale signs of each of these conditions.

 Let’s start with allergies.
 There are a few telltale signs that your immune system is simply reacting to allergens.

 First is whether or not you’ve dealt with seasonal allergies before.
 If you struggle with these symptoms around this same time every year, that’s probably not a coincidence—your allergies are flaring up.

 Next, pay attention to the duration of your symptoms.
 Those allergy symptoms will keep up for as long as you’re exposed to the allergen (whether that’s pollen, mold, dander, or something else).
 In contrast, symptoms of the cold, flu, or COVID-19 stick around for closer to one to two weeks.

 Finally, how are your eyeballs?
 Do you have itchy eyes or watery eyes?
 Those aren’t common with any of the other illnesses.
-So, if you can’t stop rubbing at your eyes, then you’re probably dealing with allergies.
+If you can’t stop rubbing at your eyes, then you’re probably dealing with allergies.